-How can you tell the difference between a freeway and a highway?
-In 2025, the difference between a freeway and a highway is that a freeway is a fully controlled access road, while a highway can have varying levels of access control.
+In 2026, the difference between a freeway and a highway is that a freeway is a fully controlled access road, while a highway can have varying levels of access control.

-Freeways are designed for uninterrupted traffic flow, with no stoplights, intersections, or pedestrian crossings.
+Freeways focus on uninterrupted traffic flow, with no stoplights, intersections, or pedestrian crossings.
 Highways, on the other hand, may include traffic signals, cross streets, and direct access to businesses or homes.

 Understanding the differences between these road types is important, especially when evaluating fault and legal liability after a crash.
-If you’ve been involved in one, a Los Angeles car accident lawyer can help you file a claim and pursue compensation.
+If you sustain injuries in a crash, a Los Angeles car accident lawyer can help you file a claim and pursue compensation.

 In contrast, a highway is a more general term for major roads with varying levels of access control.
 Some are controlled-access, like freeways, while others have intersections, traffic signals, and direct access to businesses and residential areas.